-Convolution is a part of processing the image to read the pattern from it.
+It is a part of processing the image to read its pattern.
 This would be the type of layer inside our CNN.
 It uses a filter matrix to extract the most important features of the image.
-This filter matrix is mostly of size 3×3 but could be changed as per requirement.
-Later, multiply it with the image matrix using matrix multiplication.
-This visualized more clearly with the following diagram:
+Most of the time this filter matrix is a grid of 3×3 but it’s possible to change it if need be.
+It is later multiplied with the image matrix using matrix multiplication.
+The following diagram is a distinct visualization:

 Filters are very useful when dealing with images.
 You can see more examples of such filters from here.
 See how these filter values change the aesthetics of the image and highlight particular patterns.

 Pooling is used for decreasing the dimensionality of the image.
 It takes the most important pixels of the image and discards all the other pixels.
 The below image represents how MaxPooling works in our neural network.

 Notice how it decreases the 4×4 matrix to a 2×2 while retaining information of important features.

 Further multiple layers of convolutions and pooling are used to get the patterns.
 This step also helps in decreasing the dimensions for feeding these images to dense layers ahead.